metssigadus/NetworkedGeiger/README.md

 Basically this is a hardware project.
 The goal is to familiarize myself with Geiger Counters and to learn coding (interrupts etc).

 The idea is to have a DIY Geiger differing in following aspects:
-  - Is networked by the Ethernet wire (security through obscurity, I do not like the idea od IoT over WiFi)
+  - Is networked by the Ethernet wire (security through obscurity, I do not like the idea about IoT over generic WiFi.
+IoT belongs to a firewalled segment.)
-  - syslog, mqtt and http het/put methods can be tested
+  - syslog, mqtt and http get/put methods can be tested
   - the device has an RTC (I plan to use RTC instead of millis().

 ![NetworkedGeiger](Pic/20180404_221516-1.jpg?raw=true "DIY mockup of Geiger Counter")